ObaidUr-Rahmaan/player-name-pro/README.md

 ## Roadmap

+- [ ] If a player is already logged in, redirect them to the dashboard
 - [ ] Remove all the boilerplate code from the T3 Stack
 - [ ] Integrate with OpenAI API to generate names based on a custom prompt
 - [ ] Create basic Data Model